Planning, managing and monitoring cash flow are crucial to staying in the black when running a business.

 By doing so, you can project the months when you are on a tight budget and keep from making additional expenses.
 Here is how to organise your spending record.

-First, log in the total monthly cash inflow, including sales, sales of assets, capital additions from borrowings or loans, interest revenue and any sources of cash inflow.
+First, log in the total monthly cash inflow.
+It should include sales, sales of assets, capital additions from borrowings or loans, interest revenue and any sources of cash inflow.

-Next, list down the total monthly cash outflow, such as purchases, payments for loans, supplies and utilities, wages and any bills that require spending cash.
-The total sum must be subtracted from the total inflows to get the net cash flow, which will identify if you are earning more or paying more.
+Next, list down the total monthly cash outflow.
+These are purchases, payments for loans, supplies and utilities, wages and any bills that require spending cash.
+The total sum must be subtracted from the total inflows to get the net cash flow.
+It will determine if you are earning more or paying more.

 Finally, you should add the net cash flow to the opening balance, or the available cash at the beginning of the month, to get the closing balance.